microsoft/Azure-Analytics-and-AI-Engagement/Manufacturing/Readme-shell.md

 ### Task 6: Working with Power BI to create real-time reports

 ‘Racing Cars’ and ‘Milling canning’ datasets will be automatically created when Azure Stream Analytics jobs start sending data into Power BI services.
- Once the dataset has been created in the Power BI workspace, follow the next steps to create the Power BI report ‘Racing Cars- A’.
+ Once the dataset has been created in the Power BI workspace, (by Azure Cloud Shell commands executed in Task 3 above) follow the next steps to create the Power BI report ‘Racing Cars- A’.

 1. **Click** on ‘+Create’ button present on the top navigation bar.
 2. **Select** ‘Report’ option from the drop-down menu.